-And she was a friend to all in the forest.
+And she was a friend to all in the land.
 She was beautiful and wise, well known for her good magic and healing ways.
 Her long brown hair fell in waves past her shoulders and her eyes were dark as night.
 No one knew where she came from, but her name was Lily.

 She recognized this arrow.
 It was from a band of men, who lived some distance beyond the Far Meadow.
 She knew if they were here, there was only one reason.
 They had come for her.
-She had rejected their chief’s proposal a month earlier, but she thought they were still on good terms.
+She had rejected their chief’s marriage proposal a month earlier, but she thought they were still on good terms.
 Apparently, not.

-As she ran, Lily realized she would soon reach the edge of the forest and end up on the cliffs with their long drop to the river.
+As she ran, Lily realized she would soon reach the edge of the trees and end up on the cliffs with their long drop to the river.
 She could do many things, but flying was not one of them.
 Even her magic had its limits.

 So, she climbed and the trees hid her from the warriors.
 As the men looked around, they grew increasingly frustrated.
-A lone pine tree broke its own branch, hoping to make the men think Lily had gone that way to jump into the river.
+A lone pine tree broke its own branch, hoping the men think Lily had gone that way to jump into the river.